 One of the most asked questions from potential sellers in the middle market of Aerospace and Defense is: “How long does a sale take?”

-Over the past 22 years, our statistics show an average of 27 weeks, just over 6 months, from the time of being retained by a seller to closing.
+Over the past 22 years, our statistics show an average of roughly 9 months from the time of being retained by a seller to closing.
 While this average is important, the length has varied from as short as three weeks to as long as two years.

 The sale process can roughly be broken into 5 phases: